-Fraserburgh pupils compete in STEM Challenge
+Fraserburgh pupils compete in STEM challenge

 The North Final took place at NESCol’s Fraserburgh Campus and the title was claimed by The Gordon Schools Huntly.

-The Challenge is now in its 16th year and has this year engaged with mor than 2000 school pupils across the region.
+The Challenge is now in its 16th year and has this year engaged with more than 2000 school pupils across the region.

 “The aim is to encourage young people to consider engineering as a potential career option through engaging with pupils in a fun and accessible way.